Trends/Statistics

 The Commerce Department said on Wednesday sales of newly built single-family homes dropped 11.2 percent to an annual rate of 309,000 units, the lowest level since records started in 1963, from 348,000 units in December.

 Let’s be clear, this statistic is talking about new construction, not sales of existing homes.
 News isn’t that bleak here in Louisville.
-Not according to the Courier-Journal who published Louisville Realtors continue sales gains in January this week.

 Members of the Greater Louisville Association of Realtors sold 702 houses and condos in January, a 33 percent increase from a year earlier.